Custom type

 ...

-The new type named proxy is declared.
+The new type named proxy is declared the same way we declare a family.
 It’s more or less like a family declaration except it will be used as a type definition.
+If you remember, it’s mostly the content as the family manual.http_proxy in firefox/10-manual.yml file of this tutorial.

 How do we use a new type?

 Very simply.
-In the usual way: we will use the type parameter.
+In the usual way: we will add a type parameter in our family declaration.

 The firefox/10-manual.yml structure file with less code due to the proxy type definition